March 5, 2021

-Some actions within 2Survey are not available to students for safeguarding reasons, so students cannot create text answer questions (open-ended questions).
-This is to prevent students from asking for private information such as an address or password.
+Some actions within 2Survey are not available to pupils for safeguarding reasons, so pupils cannot create text answer questions (open-ended questions).
+This is to prevent pupils asking for private information such as an address or password.

 Users can create surveys with the following questions: